HeroBrianMack/strawgolem/README.md

-# Straw Golem Reborn
+# Straw Golem Rebaled Ported
 This mod adds a helpful (and awfully cute) little golem to do some of your farming for you.
 It can harvest, replant and deliver crops to a nearby chest.
 To download, head on over to CurseForge.
 - It's available in both [Fabric](https://www.curseforge.com/minecraft/mc-mods/straw-golem-reborn) and [Forge](https://www.curseforge.com/minecraft/mc-mods/strawgolem-reborn) editions, each in varying stages of development.
-- This mod, made for Minecraft 1.18+, is a spiritual successor to the [original](https://www.curseforge.com/minecraft/mc-mods/strawgolem) Straw Golem mod, built for Minecraft 1.12.
+- This mod, made for Minecraft 1.20+, is a port of the spiritual successor to the [original](https://www.curseforge.com/minecraft/mc-mods/strawgolem) Straw Golem mod, built for Minecraft 1.12.

 | ![strawgolem-a-270x270](https://user-images.githubusercontent.com/26723535/166476673-a377f3f9-b941-4581-8ae3-dac79e2f87a2.png) |
 |:--:|